pronamic/wp-pronamic-pay/readme.txt

 *	Tweak - Jigoshop - Added workaround for the wp_safe_redirect() non AJAX issue to the admin URL.
 *	Test - WordPress tested up to 3.8.
 *	Test - ClassiPress tested up to 3.3.1.
-*	Fix - Fatal error: Class 'Pronamic_WordPress_IDeal_ConfigurationsRepository' not found in classes\Pronamic\AppThemes\IDeal\IDealGateway.php on line 54.
+*	Fix - AppThemes - Fatal error: Class 'Pronamic_WordPress_IDeal_ConfigurationsRepository' not found in classes\Pronamic\AppThemes\IDeal\IDealGateway.php on line 54.
-*	Fix - Fatal error: Call to undefined method Pronamic_WP_Pay_Payment::getSource() in classes/Pronamic/AppThemes/IDeal/AddOn.php on line 52.
+*	Fix - AppThemes - Fatal error: Call to undefined method Pronamic_WP_Pay_Payment::getSource() in classes/Pronamic/AppThemes/IDeal/AddOn.php on line 52.
-*	Tweak - Strict Standards: call_user_func_array() expects parameter 1 to be a valid callback, non-static method Pronamic_WooCommerce_IDeal_AddOn::payment_gateways() should not be called statically.
+*	Tweak - WooCommerce - Strict Standards: call_user_func_array() expects parameter 1 to be a valid callback, non-static method Pronamic_WooCommerce_IDeal_AddOn::payment_gateways() should not be called statically.
 *	Tweak - Strict Standards: Declaration of Pronamic_Gateways_IDealAdvanced_XML_ErrorResponseMessage::parse() should be compatible with Pronamic_Gateways_IDealAdvanced_XML_ResponseMessage::parse(SimpleXMLElement $xml, Pronamic_Gateways_IDealAdvanced_XML_ResponseMessage $message).
-*	Tweak - Strict Standards: call_user_func_array() expects parameter 1 to be a valid callback, non-static method Pronamic_Jigoshop_IDeal_AddOn::payment_gateways() should not be called statically.
+*	Tweak - Jigoshop - Strict Standards: call_user_func_array() expects parameter 1 to be a valid callback, non-static method Pronamic_Jigoshop_IDeal_AddOn::payment_gateways() should not be called statically.
-*	Tweak - Deprecated: Assigning the return value of new by reference is deprecated in classes/Pronamic/Jigoshop/IDeal/IDealGateway.php on line 153.
+*	Tweak - Jigoshop - Deprecated: Assigning the return value of new by reference is deprecated in classes/Pronamic/Jigoshop/IDeal/IDealGateway.php on line 153.
-*	Tweak - Deprecated: Assigning the return value of new by reference is deprecated in classes/Pronamic/Jigoshop/IDeal/IDealGateway.php on line 172.
+*	Tweak - Jigoshop - Deprecated: Assigning the return value of new by reference is deprecated in classes/Pronamic/Jigoshop/IDeal/IDealGateway.php on line 172.

 = 2.2.3 =
 *	Tweak - Gravity Forms - Added an processor class wich handles payment forms.